bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 <details>
 <summary> Explanation </summary>

-Roy only having 2 Sync Skills might seem like he got the short end of the stick, but his first one is so powerful that giving him another Sync Skill would likely risk him becoming overpowered. <br><br>
+Roy only has 2 Sync Skills and while this might seem like a letdown, make no mistake that Roy that Roy's primary Sync Skill is so powerful that giving a 3rd one would risk unbalancing the game's difficulty. <br><br>

-<b>Hold Out</b> is Roy's signature skill and arguably one of the most powerful Sync Skills in Engage.
-If you're familiar with the Focus Sash item from the Pokemon Games, then Hold Out functions the same.
+Roy's signature Sync Skill is <b>Hold Out</b> and it is arguably one of the most powerful Sync Skills in Engage.
+If you're familiar with the Focus Sash item or the ability Sturdy from the Pokemon Games, then Hold Out functions similarly.
 As long as you keep Roy's bearer above a certain HP threshold and an enemy's attack would have killed them normally, they are guaranteed to survive.
 This also applies if the enemy attacks multiple times in a single combat.
-If an enemy's first attack hits reduces you to 1 HP, then Hold Out will trigger and force ALL of these subsequent attacks to either miss or deal no damage. <br><br>
+If an enemy's first attack were to reduce you to 1 HP, Hold Out will trigger and force ALL of their subsequent attacks to miss (or deal no damage in certain situations). <br><br>

-In simple terms, provided you are above the relevant HP Threshold, Roy's bearer cannot be killed by a single enemy.
-If you are clever with placing Roy's bearer in favorable terrain and keep them topped off on HP, you basically have a nigh-immortal warrior.
-Can you imagine if this skill was on the enemy's side?
-That'd be really annoying.
-On an unrelated note.
-Engage Attacks and Chain Attacks will ignore Hold Out.
-Just something to keep in the back of your mind. <br><br>
+In simple terms, provided you stay above the relevant HP Threshold, Roy's bearer <b>CANNOT BE KILLED BY A SINGLE ENEMY</b>.
+If you're clever with placing Roy's bearer in favorable terrain (preferably those with a bonus to Avoid) and keep them topped off on HP, you effectively have a nigh-unkillable warrior.
+Can you imagine how annoying this skill would be in the enemy's hands?
+On an unrelated note, one thing to keep in the back of your mind with Hold Out is that Engage Attacks and Chain Attacks will ignore this skill. <br><br>

-<b>Advance</b> might pale in comparison to Hold Out but can be quite useful.
-Often times in Engage, you'll find your melee units falling one space short of being able to attack the enemy.
-Advance fixes this.
-However, please remember that Advance only works if you are EXACTLY 1 space away from them.
-It does not work with enemies who are placed diagonally to you because that counts as 2 spaces.
+<b>Advance</b> might pale in comparison to the sheer power of Hold Out but it is still quite useful.
+Often times in Engage, you'll find your melee units falling one space short of striking distance of an enemy.
+Advance fixes this by giving you that extra reach.
+However, please remember that Advance only works if you are EXACTLY one (1) space away from the target.
+It does not work on enemies who are placed diagonally to you as the game counts that as 2 spaces. <br><br>

+As we can see, wearing Roy's ring grants some pretty powerful and useful abilities but it doesn't stop there.
+Engaging with Roy causes your combat performance to increase significantly.

 </details>